Skip to main content

 The Workflow is the process of following the manual and fitting the pieces together until everything is ready.
 It is the path taken to transform loose parts into something functional.
 In StackSpot, the Workflow defines the order in which contents (Actions and Plugins) are executed to generate the resources requested by the user in the StackSpot EDP Portal, such as Create App or Create Infra, for example.

-1. Application/Infrastructure = The finished Toy
+1. Application/Infrastructure = The Finished Toy

 The final result of combining all these building blocks is your Application or Infrastructure, just like assembling a complete toy from individual pieces.
 At this stage, you have a fully constructed solution ready to be used, deployed, or shared with others.
 This is where all your efforts in organizing, configuring, and integrating different components come together to deliver a functional and valuable product.